 The Board of Directors of the Holding Company, approved the 2007 Share Option Plan ('Plan') administered by the compensation committee for granting stock options to certain employees of its subsidiaries as per Managements discretion.
-A committee has been constituted to administer the Plan along with the Board and to determine the grant date fair value which would be the exercise price for such options.
+A committee has been constituted to administer the Plan along with the Board of Directors and to determine the grant date fair value which would be the exercise price for such options.

 The fair value of the shares is determined by the management on the date of the grant of the stock options to the employees pursuant to the Plan.
 The fair valuation has been determined using the Black-Scholes-Merton valuation model.
 The stock options vest equally over the period of 48 months and the exercise period is 10 years from the date of grant.

-Notes to the Ind AS financial statements for the year ended March 31, 2020
+ISG Novasoft Technologies Limited Notes to the Ind AS financial statements for the year ended March 31, 2021 (All amounts in Indian Rupees Lakhs, except as otherwise stated)